-Bui Vien street, or known as Phố Tây (Foreign area), is a popular place for a night out for foreigners as well as the locals.
+Bui Vien street, or known as Phố Tây (Foreign area), is an excellent place for a night out for foreigners as well as the locals.

-Weekend is the busiest time of the week thanks to its unique and interesting entertainment activities.
+The weekend is the busiest time of the week thanks to its unique and fascinating entertainment activities.
 Many artistic performances on the sidewalk or the middle of the street attract a lot of visitors and create an exciting atmosphere.

 Bui Vien’s walking street is full of restaurants, cafes, restaurants, and bars.
 You can sit on the sidewalk, drinking beer and eating street food, or you can get in the busy bars and clubs in the area.

 The most common way to get around Vietnam, or Ho Chi Minh in particular, is by motorbikes.
 You can also get a taxi easily on the street.
-It recommended to take taxi from Vinasun or order Grab car / Grab bikes when visiting Saigon.
+It recommended to take a cab from Vinasun or order Grab car / Grab bikes when visiting Saigon.